binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 The sequence of how the granting of least privilege looks in AWS is as follows, other CSPs will be similar:

-1. First work out which permissions a given user requres
+1. First work out which permissions a given user requires
 2. Create or select an existing group
 3. Attach policy to the group that has the permissions that your given user requires.
 You can select existing policies or create new ones
 4. Add the given user to the group